octokit/plugin-rest-endpoint-methods.js/docs/dependabot/listAlertsForEnterprise.md

 </td></tr>
 <tr><td>per_page</td><td>no</td><td>

 The number of results per page (max 100).
+For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."

 </td></tr>
   </tbody>